xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/nodes/page.md

 Each node has a set of properties that define its behavior and configuration.
 These properties can be set in the node's configuration panel.

-To open the configuration panel, **double-click** on the node in the flow editor.
+To open the configuration panel, click the icon in the top right corner of the node.